Bassette Liégeoise: History

 Like the Belgian Bantam, the Bassette Liégeoise derives from the widespread European population of small partridge-coloured bantams which in Flemish were known as Engelse kiekskes, "English bantams".
 In the nineteenth century there was in the area of Liège, in Wallonia, a variable type of small chicken known by regional name bassette, "little chicken", which was thought to derive from inter-breeding of these bantams with local chicken breeds.
 It was valued for hatching partridge and pheasant eggs.
 From about 1917 William Collier of Brussels started to selectively breed these for consistent characteristics and for egg-laying capacity.
 A breed standard was drawn up in 1930 and was approved in 1932.

 The Bassette Liégeoise is distributed both in Flanders and in Wallonia; some are found in France, in Germany and in the Netherlands.
 Like most Belgian bantam breeds, it is rare and at risk of extinction.

+The total population was reported in 2013 to number 47 birds; no data has since been reported.
+In 2025 the conservation status of the breed was unknown.